 7. Plan Development (Step 6, 7)

 Taking the data from the public surveys, community worksheets, the Planning Team Meeting, and preliminary worksheets, the consultant built out the planning document.
-The County reviewed the document throughout the development process and a plan goals were prepared and presented to the planning team.
+The County reviewed the document throughout the development process.

 8. Prioritization and Implementation (Step 6, 7)